skip to content

 Dr Leigh Shaw-Taylor is Senior Lecturer in eighteenth and nineteenth century British economic and social history at the Faculty of History, University of Cambridge.
 His primary research interests are in (i) long-run economic developments in England from the late medieval period down to the late nineteenth centuries with a particular focus on occupational structure; (ii) comparative work in the same field (iii) the development of agrarian capitalism and (iv) the contribution of transport improvements to the Industrial Revolution.

-Dan Bogart is Professor of Economics, University of California-Irvine.
-His primary research field is economic history, but I have interests in urban economics, economic growth, and political economy.
+Dan Bogart is Professor of economics, Department of Economics, University of California-Irvine.
+His primary field of research is economic history, but he also has interests in urban economics, economic growth, and political economy

 Eduard Josep Alvarez Palau is Professor in the Faculty of Economics and Business, Open University of Catalonia.
 He is Expert in, Logistics, Transport Infrastructure, Urban Mobility, Territorial Planning, Modelling of Networks, GIS, Economic History, and Infrastructure as Heritage.